Synthetixio/SIPs/SIPS/sip-Custom_Binary_Options.md

 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->
 Allow a free text question to be entered on market creation.
 Bidding date and Maturity date mechanisms are kept.

-#### Resolving free text markets
+#### Resolving custom markets
-As this would not be possible to do using price feeds and the curent mechanism, the proposed solution is to formulate a governance for resolving custom questions.
+As resolving such custom markets is not feasible using price feeds and the curent mechanism, the proposed solution is to formulate a governance for resolving custom questions.
 * We would define 10 addresses allowed to resolve a binary market with a custom question.
 * The votes can be cast only after maturity date
 * if 7 governance votes have been cast for a single outcome, the market is resolved
-* The addresses should be those of the core team or volunteering guardians
+* The addresses should be those of the core team and volunteering guardians

 #### Dealing with cases where the market can not be resolved
 Some question may depend on unpredictable circumstance, such as elections being cancelled due to Covid situation.